ad-freiburg/el-benchmark-annotation-guidelines/README.md

 ### Notability of an entity

 **Example:**
+In the sentence
 "**As children, they competed against each other in a yearly local sports competition.
 They later both went on to compete in the** [[Q5389](https://www.wikidata.org/wiki/Q5389)|**Olympics**] **.**"
- *(While both the local sports competition and the Olympics are entities, only the latter is notable enough to be annotated and to appear in a Knowledge Base.)*
+ , both the local sports competition and the Olympics are entities, but only the latter is notable enough to be annotated and to appear in a Knowledge Base.

 **Guideline:**
 Annotate entities that are notable enough to occur in the Knowledge Base (Wikidata).